-Description Formatting string for creation of names for SLP upper step bound rows Туре String Note This control can be used to create a specific naming structure for upper limits on step bounds modeled as rows.
-The structure follows the normal C-style printf form, and can contain printing characters plus one %s string.
-This will be replaced by sequential characters from the name of the variable starting at position XSLP_SBROWOFFSET.
-Default value pSB+%s where p is a unique prefix for names in the current problem Affects routines XSLPconstruct See also XSLP_SBROWOFFSET, XSLP_UNIQUEPREFIX XSLPsetuniqueprefix
+Description Formatting string for creation of names for SLP upper step bound rows Туре String Note This control can be used to create a specific naming structure for upper limits on step modeled as rows.
+The structure follows the normal C-style printf form, and can conta printing characters plus one %s string.
+This will be replaced by sequential characters in name of the variable starting at position XSLP_SBROWOFFSET.
+Default value pSB+%s where p is a unique prefix for names in the current problem Affects routines XSLPconstruct See also XSLP_SBROWOFFSET